tytydraco/yessleep/out/I_asked_Artificial_Intelligence_to_draw_according_to_some_descriptions_but_it_has_been_drawing_too_specific_things.md

 - [GENERATING IMAGE…]

 When the image loaded, I felt my throat tighten.
 The damn AI had just designed the house I asked for... but there were unusual things, I hadn't noticed right away due to the quality, which was in 240p.
-As the image worked to become sharper at 720p, the more I was focusing my iris to understand the image.
+As the image worked to be sharper at 720p, the more I was focusing my iris to understand the image.

 The bluish color of the house's exterior wall..., the beige front door, the no parking sign in front of the house..., the window that gave access to the kitchen...
 THAT WAS MY HOUSE!